Cerebras/modelzoo/modelzoo/transformers/pytorch/gpt3/README.md

 - [params_gpt3_13b.yaml](./configs/params_gpt3_13b.yaml): A 13B parameter GPT-2 model designed to match the configuration of the GPT-3 13B model.
 Available as an early limited access.
 - [params_gpt3_20b.yaml](./configs/params_gpt3_20b.yaml): A 20B parameter GPT-2 model designed to match the configuration of the GPT-NeoX.
 Available as an early limited access.

+Additionally, the configs under [Cerebras_GPT](./configs/Cerebras_GPT/) are the configurations necessary to reproduce the results in our [Cerebras-GPT Blog](https://www.cerebras.net/cerebras-gpt).

 All configs are meant to be run on Weight Streaming mode using Appliance mode and Kubernetes flow.